If you’re wondering what to get for your loved one with a brain injury this holiday season, then look no further.

 This one might seem like an odd gift, but it can be extremely helpful for brain injury survivors.

 For many TBI patients, wet hair can trigger a migraine.
 Plus, sometimes their arms are too weak to shower and rinse their hair.
-Dry shampoo is quick and easy to apply and can let the person style their hair even when they can’t take a full shower.
+Dry shampoo is quick and easy to apply and can allow the person to style their hair when they can’t take a full shower.

 7. Salt Lamp

 Salt lamps make excellent gifts for brain injury patients because they purify the air and improve sleep quality.
-They can even boost cerebral blood flow and serotonin production!
+Deep, restful sleep may boost cerebral blood flow and serotonin production!